SteinwayCaiZhuo/FC16UI/README.md

 We should make sure the parent directory of this project contains the cocos2d library and some other files.
 Please refer to the tutorial given in <a href="https://www.gamefromscratch.com/page/cocos2d-x-CPP-Game-Programming-Tutorial-Series.aspx" target="_blank">tutorial page</a>.

+# About develop
+## Step1
+Use static map as background.
+Every loop renew the towers, players and soldiers.